thisbejim/Pyrebase/README.md

 Pyrebase will authenticate as an admin by default, disregarding [security rules](https://www.firebase.com/docs/security/guide/).

-### authWithPassword
+### auth_with_password

-The authWithPassword method will return user data including a token you can use to adhere to security rules.
+The auth_with_password method will return user data including a token you can use to adhere to security rules.

 Each of the following methods accepts an optional user token: get(), push(), set(), update(), and remove().